 - We also use this information to contact you and request further information, such as health and dietary requirements.
 This is to give us time to prepare for these requirements so that you have the best experience possible on your programme.

-- We store this information for audit and legal purposes for up to three years.
+- We store this information for the performance of a contract with your employer (Art.
+6.1.b) for up to 3 years.
 An example is so that we can prove to your company if required that we sent you all necessary information.
-Another example would be so that we could legally prove what information was provided to us in case you choose to sue us for negligence in the event of an accident.
+Another example would be so that we could legally prove what information was provided to us in case you choose to bring a legal claim against us.

 - Your personal database record allows you to login to the survey system, take the survey and for your answers to be attributed to you.